Zackary-Vanche/logic_gates_mazes/README.md

 # logic_gates_mazes
 src/main.py launches the game.

-To run src/main.py, you need :
+To run src/main.py, you need to :

-    to install a python environment
+    install a python environment

-    to install the packages :
+    install the packages :
         numpy
         pygame
         pyautogui